Not Just Spectators

 The battlefield still echoed in their ears.

-Team 17 sat frozen at the far edge of the stands, silent as the applause faded
+Even after the flames had died and the shadows retreated, Team 17 sat frozen at the edge of the stands, silent as the applause faded behind them.
+No one moved.
+Only their breathing changed — slower now, shakier.

-low, eyes flicking toward the crater in the arena.
+Tobin Crake shifted his boots on the stone floor, head low, eyes flicking toward the crater in the arena.
 Earth affinity.
 Level 11.
+He'd cracked tiles once in training — by accident.
+But what Leron did?
+That wasn't training.

 That was war.

 "She's Tier 2," Cael said quietly, arms crossed.
-"Same as
+"Same as Leron."

 Jorvan blinked.
 "Right.
 Tier 2."

 He laughed once.
-It broke halfway through.
+It cracked halfway through.

 She hadn't spoken since the match started.